troublestarter/blacklistips/README.md

 ## ⚙️ How `blacklist.txt` is generated

-* Use multiple external lists and your custom `custom-blacklist.txt`
+* Use multiple external lists `ExternalLists.txt` and your custom `custom-blacklist.txt`
 * Clean data
 * Deduplicate entries
 * Remove whitelist entries from `custom-whitelist.txt`